 Barbecue Sauce for Lamb with Hoisin – this Asian inspired concoction is not just delicious brushed over a freshly grilled lamb burger or slider.
 Use it as a glaze for lamb ribs or lamb steaks – it is calibrated to add a balanced sweet, savory and umami flavor.
 Recipe here.

 Quick Dipping Sauces for Lamb

 Zesty & Bright Dijon Dipping Sauce – this one can easily become your ‘go to’ whenever lamb chops are on the menu.
 Goes with any cut, grilled, roasted or pan-fried.

 To make it: Combine 4 tbsp of Dijon mustard, 2 tbsp extra virgin olive oil, 1/2 tbsp lemon juice, 2 tsp lemon zest, 3 tsp very, very finely chopped fresh rosemary leaves and 1-2 minced garlic cloves (you can skip these if you want).
-Taste, add more of any ingredient that needs adjustment and season with salt and pepper as needed.
+Taste, add more of any ingredient that needs adjustment and season with salt and black pepper as needed.

 Creamy Honey Mustard & Dill Dipping Sauce – as simple as heating up heavy cream, Dijon mustard and honey, then adding fresh dill, tasting and adjusting the quantity of either ingredient to suit your own taste.
 If you want it to be thicker, first simmer the heavy cream until it reduces to half the original amount, then proceed by adding the rest of the ingredients.
 Recipe here.